 Detailed street-by-street Virginia Avenue streetscape and landscape plans are now available for review here.

 The D.C.
 Public Space Committee will host a public meeting on these proposed plans on November 12, 6:30-8:30 p.m., at 1100 4th Street, SW, Washington D.C.
 Additional details about the meeting will be forthcoming.

 Thank you to everyone who attended this morning’s Coffee with Chuck.
 For those who weren’t able to attend, the presentation is available here: http://bit.ly/1Rg1b7L

-Upcoming Coffee with Chuck sessions will be held on Wednesday, June 17; Thursday, July, 23; and Wednesday, August 19.
+Upcoming Coffee with Chuck sessions will be held on Wednesday, October 21, Wednesday, November 18, and Wednesday, December 16.
 We’ll be sharing additional details in the coming weeks and months.
 We hope you can join us.